Ouranosinc/Magpie/docs/authentication.rst

-Following any successful :term:`Authentication` request as presented in the previous section, the obtained ``Cookie`` defines which :term:`Logged User` attempts to accomplish an operation against a given protected URI. `Magpie` employs the same ``Cookie`` both for operations provided by its API and for accessing the real :term:`Resource` protected behind the :term:`Proxy` according to resolution of :term:`Effective Permissions` based on :term:`Applied Permissions` definitions.
+Following any successful :term:`Authentication` request as presented in the previous section, the obtained ``Cookie`` defines which :term:`Logged User` attempts to accomplish an operation against a given protected URI. `Magpie` employs the same ``Cookie`` both for operations provided by its API and for accessing the real :term:`Resource` protected behind the :term:`Proxy` according to resolution of :term:`Effective Permissions` based on :term:`Applied Permission` definitions.

 Access to Magpie Operations